seanevangelista/cybersecurity-lab/README.md

-# home Cybersecurity Lab Setup
+# Home Cybersecurity Lab Setup

 This lab is designed for hands on training in ethical hacking, network security, and cybersecurity ops.
 The environment is isolated from